 A decade ago, a mysterious anomaly known as Heaven’s Gate appeared over the majority of South America.
 Soon after, another of these appeared in Tokyo, known as Hell’s Gate, which altered the sky and wreaked havoc on the surrounding area.
 As a result of this, the stars in the sky disappeared, replaced with fake stars.
 Each of these fake stars is linked to people who possess special abilities, known as Contractors.

 Darker Than Black is one of my all-time favourite anime series.
 It’s highly rated by many but doesn’t often appear on many lists, unfortunately.
-I love the show and it requires at least two series watches to appreciate all the details and meaning extracted from the show.
+I love the show, and it requires at least two series watches to appreciate all the details and meaning extracted from the show.
 It may be a relatively short span of episodes, but isn’t an easy watch, especially for any new anime fans.
-Despite the Contractor’s lack of humanity, Hei, the lead character, is a slight contradiction of this, battling against other Contractors through a group known as the Syndicate.
+Despite the Contractor’s lack of humanity, Hei, the lead character, is a slight contradiction of this, battling against other Contractors through a group known as the Syndicate, a group of assassins.

 Even beyond the show, there is a lot to unpack.
 There’s rich lore that has the potential to be explored beyond the show’s episodes, with just as many questions.
-The plot twists are crazy with bombshells at almost every turn.
-The voice actors do a great job for both the Japanese and English dubs, making the emotional connection what brings me back for more.
+The plot twists are wild, with bombshells at almost every turn.
+The voice actors do an excellent job for both the Japanese and English dubs, making the emotional connection that brings me back for more.

 Having watched the series again a second time around, there’s far more to understand.
 You realise that each action has a consequence on the history of the war, dating back to many generations before Eren and Mikasa are involved.
 Even with the show coming to its conclusion soon, with quite a lot of lore to still unpack, one can only hope for a prequel series to bring fans back for more.